SSalario

 Living Wage vs. Median Household Income: The Affordability Gap

 One of the most revealing analyses is comparing the MIT living wage to actual median household incomes by state.
-The U.S. Census Bureau reports a median household income of $80,610 nationally (2023 American Community Survey).
-For a family of four in most states, this is uncomfortably close to or below the living wage threshold:
+The U.S. Census Bureau reports a national median household income of $83,730 in the 2024 CPS ASEC release, while the 2024 ACS 1-year estimate is $81,604.
+For a family of four in many states, this is uncomfortably close to or below the living wage threshold:

 In Massachusetts — the highest living wage state — a family of four needs $121,414 per year.
 The state's median household income of $92,520 (per ACS 2023) covers about 76% of the living wage.
 In California, median household income of $84,907 covers about 84% of the family-of-four living wage of $101,378.
 Only high-income households in these states comfortably clear the living wage bar.